 Phedimus kamtschaticus ‘Variegatum’

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

 BACK AND FORTH from Phedimus to Sedum and Sedum to Phedimus how many times?
 Almost every time I update this page I have to change the names.
 It has stayed Phedimus kamtschaticus since I updated in 2019, so hopefully, it will say that way…

-Phedimus kamtschaticus (Fisch. & C.A.Mey.) ’t Hart is the correct and accepted scientific name of this species of Phedimus.
+Phedimus kamtschaticus (Fisch. & C.A.Mey.) ’t Hart is the accepted scientific name of this species of Phedimus.
 It was named and described as such by Henk ’t Hart and Urs Eggli in H.’t Hart & U.Eggli (eds.), Evolution and Systematics of the Crassulaceae in 1995.
 It was first named as described as Sedum kamtschaticum by Friedrich Ernst Ludwig von (Fedor Bogdanovic) Fischer and Carl Anton (Andreevič) Meyer in Index Seminum in 1841.

 The genus, Phedimus Raf., was named and described by Constantine Samuel Rafinesque in the American Monthly Magazine and Critical Review in 1817.

 The genus, Sedum L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 As of 11-19-21 when this page was last updated, Plants of the World Online by Kew lists 16 species in the Phedimus genus.
 It is a member of the plant family Crassulaceae with 36 genera.
 POWO lists 462 species in the Sedum genus… Those numbers could change as updates are made on POWO.